Themehigh/themehigh.github.io/_posts/2019-11-01-email-customizer-knowledge-base.markdown

 ### MISSING SAMPLE TEMPLATES ?

-IF your `Sample Templates` group in the `Edit Template` section dropdown is  empty or if you are seeing --empty-- option under 	Sample Templates group in dropdown, then you can follow the below steps.
+If your `Sample Templates` group in the `Edit Template` section dropdown is  empty or if you are seeing --empty-- option under `Sample Templates` group in dropdown, then you can follow the below steps.

-1. Add the following code to the active theme/child theme functions.php `add_filter('thwec_reset_sample_templates', '__return_true');`
+1. Add the following code to the active theme/child theme functions.php add_filter('thwec_reset_sample_templates', '__return_true');
 2. Deactivate and Activate the plugin
-3. You will see sample templates added to the dropdown
+3. You will see sample templates added to the dropdown.